 6 Essential Project Management Reports for Project Managers

-In between the to-do and lines, a lot of tracking, measuring metrics, and analyzing trends goes into making sure a project is completed successfully, on time, and under budget.
+In between the to-do and lines, a lot of tracking, measuring metrics, and analyzing trends go into making sure a project is completed successfully, on time, and under budget.

 So, as a project manager, how do you make sense of all that data?